TangoCash/cs2-roll-the-dice/README.md

 ## Plugin Update

-Simply overwrite all plugin files and they will be reloaded automatically or just use the Update Manager itself for an easy automatic update by using the *um update RollTheDice* command.
+Simply overwrite all plugin files and they will be reloaded automatically or just use the [Update Manager](https://github.com/Kandru/cs2-update-manager/) itself for an easy automatic or manual update by using the *um update RollTheDice* command.

 ## Commands